jinghanjia/homepage/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am Jinghan Jia, a forth-year Ph.D. student affiliated with the [OPTML Group](https://www.optml-group.com/) at Michigan State University, guided by Prof. [Sijia Liu](https://lsjxjtu.github.io/).
-My research focuses on advancing the trustworthiness and operational efficiency of AI systems, with a keen focus on bridging theoretical foundations and real-world applications.
+My research focuses on advancing the trustworthiness and operational efficiency of AI systems, with a keen focus on bridging theoretical foundations and real-world applications. **I am actively seeking research collaborations and full‑time job opportunities where I can apply and expand these research directions.**

 My research interets include following: